← Back to blog

 Consent statusRecording and sharing boundaries

 A transcript is raw material.
-The research value comes from analysis and synthesis.
+The research value comes from the analysis on top of it.

-A no-bot recorder reduces that friction by avoiding an extra meeting participant.
-For sensitive topics, that can help the conversation feel more natural.
+A no-bot recorder dodges that by not adding an attendee.
+For sensitive topics, it lets the conversation feel like a conversation.

-Autorec records from the desktop without adding a meeting bot, then supports local transcription for downstream analysis.
+Autorec records from the desktop without joining the call as a separate participant, then runs Whisper locally for transcription.

 Own your meeting recorder once